DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

    char hi[10] = "Hello";

-results in an in-momory representation like this:
+results in an in-memory representation like this:

 .. graphviz::